Trump defends Kavanaugh in first comments on allegations, says 'little delay' may be needed

 All 10 Democrats on the committee on Monday urged Grassley to postpone the vote.

-Ford, a California-based professor, revealed her identity over the weekend in a Washington Post report, following a letter obtained by Sen. Dianne Feinstein, D-Calif., alleging sexual assault.
+Ford, a California-based professor, revealed her identity over the weekend in a Washington Post report, following a letter obtained by Feinstein alleging sexual assault.
 She said that Kavanaugh, while in high school, pinned her down, tried to remove her bathing suit and put his hand over her mouth when she attempted to scream.

 Kavanaugh issued a statement last week “categorically and unequivocally” denying the allegations when they first came out.